 As stated above, resource management is an ongoing process that starts during the project planning phase and continues until project closure.
 This is known as the resource management life cycle, which is made up of four stages that project managers should understand to properly manage project resources.

-1. Resource analysis: The process of gauging your current resource availability to determine what resources are missing for the execution of a project or action plan.
+- Resource analysis: The resource analysis process of gauging your current resource availability to determine what resources are missing for executing a project or action plan.

 Most project managers use resource management software to help them as they move from one phase of the resource management process to the next.